Mostafa1Jamal1/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 - Value: School

 8-true_knowledge > is an executable file that prints the result of the addition of 128 with the value stored in the environment variable TRUEKNOWLEDGE, followed by a new line.

+9-divide_and_rule > is an executable file that prints the result of POWER divided by DIVIDE, followed by a new line.